 - Subverted, however, in the film version, in which there is mocking laughter when he steps forward to confront Voldemort, who doesn't even seem to know (or pretends not to know) who he is.

 - You Are Not Alone: “HE'S NOT ALONE!
 HE'S STILL GOT ME!"

 " The thing about growing up with Fred and George is that you sort of start thinking anything's possible if you've got enough nerve."

 The youngest child of the Weasley family and the first daughter born to that line in several generations.
-Ginny has something of a childhood crush on The Boy Who Lived, and has little dialogue during the first four books (because whenever the Sympathetic P.O.V.
+Ginny has feelings for Harry, and has little dialogue during the first four books (because whenever the Sympathetic P.O.V.

 is near, she's struck dumb by his presence).
 In the second book, Ginny finally gets to go to Hogwarts... but as she has trouble making friends and feels quite lonely, she's an easy prey for Voldemort's Brainwashing

 From the fourth book onward, she starts displaying an actual and more open personality, revealing a variety of talents no one had ever suspected, and starts being popular with guys.
 By the sixth book, the situation has reversed: now it's Harry

 Nineteen years later, she is married to Harry, with whom she has had two sons and a daughter.